dihardchallenge/dihard3workshop/_pages/presentation.md

 > + Video size: less than 350 MB
 > + Showing the presenter's face in a small window

 You could use [zoom](https://us02web.zoom.us/) to record your presentation.
-Here is the simple instructions record a presentation:
+Here are simple instructions record a presentation:
 > + Sign in and start a meeting with video on.
 > + Click "Screen Sharing" and select your slide.
 > + Click "recording" to start recording your presetation.